Azure/aztk/docs/15-plugins.md

 - mvBLAS

 ### Enable a plugin using the CLI
-If you are uing the `aztk` CLI and wish to enable a supported plugin, you need to update you `.aztk/cluster.yaml` configuration file.
+If you are using the `aztk` CLI and wish to enable a supported plugin, you need to update you `.aztk/cluster.yaml` configuration file.

 Add or uncomment the `plugins` section and set the plugins you desire to enable as follows:
 ```yaml